The Kinks: Solo work and recognition (1998–2017)

+Aborted reunion (2018–present)

 In June 2018, the Davies brothers said they were working on a new Kinks studio album with Avory.
 In July 2019, the band again said they were working on new music.
-However, in a December 2020 interview with The New York Times, Ray Davies gave no indication that much, or indeed any, work had been done, saying "I'd like to work with Dave again—if he'll work with me."
-When asked about a reunion in an interview published in January 2021, Dave Davies said "We've been talking about it.
+However, in a December 2020 interview with The New York Times, Ray Davies gave no indication that much, or indeed any, work had been done, saying, "I'd like to work with Dave again—if he'll work with me."
+When asked about a reunion in an interview published in January 2021, Dave Davies said, "We've been talking about it.
 I mean there's a lot of material and, you know, it could still happen."

 In March 2023, Avory laid to rest rumours of a reunion, citing differences between the Davies brothers: "I don't think it's possible now – one thing, health-wise.
 And I don't think we could ever work it out because Dave wanted to do it one way, and Ray wanted to do it the other – which was quite normal thinking for them. [...]
 Ray thought [of] doing it as an 'evolution tour' – you have different people who came into the band and what songs they recorded on and what songs affected them.
 I thought that would be more interesting.
 But I think Dave just wanted 'a band' – not particularly with me in it.
 Just reform something like they had when I left – just a band with him and Ray in it, really."